Category: Freebies

 It wasn’t the Grade A that filled me with confidence, though, but the realization that I COULD access information – and could have been doing it all along – when it was presented in a way that worked for me.

-These comics turn school subjects like maths, literacy, science and history into pure entertainment in the form of visual stories.
+These comics turn school subjects like maths, literacy, science, and history into pure entertainment in the form of visual stories.

-Continue reading article here: https://dekkocomics.com/blog/improving-confidence-through-comics
+Continue reading the article, here: https://dekkocomics.com/blog/improving-confidence-through-comics

 • Ross Linnett’s Journey from Struggling Student to International Business Owner of Recite Me